jlbali/typescript_node_react_crud/README.md

     - All regarding to role is absent in user.
 Cannot test all the functionality without this.

 BUGS:
 - When updating a user, does not load its Role the first time.
+FIXED
 - When saving a new user, the role ID is null.
+FIXED.

+Look how to prevent null foreign keys with Sequelize.